TheJacksonLaboratory/STQ/README.md

 Most of the steps implemented in our pipeline are computationally expensive and must be carried out on high-performance computer (HPC) systems.
 The most computationally intensive pipeline steps include RNA-seq reads mapping, full-resolution image alignment, preprocessing for RNA-velocity calculation, and preprocessing for RNA-based CNV inference, deep learning imaging features, and nuclear morphometrics data extraction.
 The pipeline generates a standardized set of files that can be used for downstream analysis using R-based Seurat of Python-based Scanpy or any other available environments.

+## Documentation

+The description of the pipeline components, parameters, analysis routes, required resources, and configuration guide are provided in this repository.
+The documentation files are [README.md](README.md), [conf/README.md](conf/README.md), and [workflows/README.md](workflows/README.md).

 ## Running the piepline

 ##### Prerequisites